-The Analytics Graduate Certificate prepares participants to dig deep into data to discover the secrets hidden within, apply the right quantitative techniques to solve problems and clearly communicate and tell data stories to enhance business decision-making.
+The Business Analytics Graduate Certificate prepares participants to dig deep into data to discover the secrets hidden within, apply the right quantitative techniques to solve problems and clearly communicate and tell data stories to enhance business decision-making.

-Contact Carol Turchick for more information. email@example.com or 513-745-2936.
+For more information contact Carol Turchick at email@example.com or 513-745-2936.

 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.

 This course builds upon statistical knowledge using a statistical programming interface.
 In addition to learning and applying statistical functions, students will be introduced to data cleaning, manipulation, and harvesting using a variety of sources including structured tables, APIs and unstructured web scraping.

 Students will be able to demonstrate a proficiency in the tools, techniques, processes, and success factors related to effective utilization of data within a business analytics strategy.